youtube/cobalt/cobalt/site/docs/gen/starboard/doc/howto_decode_to_texture.md

 ![Decode-to-texture sequence diagram](resources/decode_to_texture_sequence.png)

-1. An application with the desire to make use of decode-to-texture will first call `SbPlayerOutputModeSupported()`, passing in `kSbPlayerOutputModeDecodeToTexture` for its `output_mode` parameter.
-If the function returns false, the application learns that decode-to-texture is not supported by the platform and it will not continue with a decode-to-texture flow.
+1. An application with the desire to make use of decode-to-texture will first call `SbPlayerGetPreferredOutputMode()`, passing in `kSbPlayerOutputModeDecodeToTexture` for its `creation_param->output_mode` parameter.
+If the function doesn't return `kSbPlayerOutputModeDecodeToTexture`, the application learns that decode-to-texture is not supported by the platform and it will not continue with a decode-to-texture flow.

-2. If `SbPlayerOutputModeSupported()` returns true, the application will call `SbPlayerCreate()`, passing in `kSbPlayerOutputModeDecodeToTexture` for the `output_mode` parameter, and also providing a valid `provider` parameter (more on this later).
+2. If `SbPlayerGetPreferredOutputMode()` returns `kSbPlayerOutputModeDecodeToTexture`, the application will call `SbPlayerCreate()`, passing in `kSbPlayerOutputModeDecodeToTexture` for the `creation_param->output_mode` parameter, and also providing a valid `provider` parameter (more on this later).
 At this point, the Starboard platform is expected to have created a player with the decode-to-texture output mode.

 3. Once the player is started and playback has begun, the application's renderer thread (this may be a different thread than the one that called